razankh24/robot-base-circuit-/README.md

-    speaking of rechargeability! i build a circuit for reacharing lithium battery that will charge our battrey with
+    speaking of rechargeability! i build a circuit for reacharging lithium battery with 500mA, since i'm not sure

-    500mA, since i'm not sure about the exact current required, with constant voltage of 4.2v or less and a resistor
+    about the exact current (mA) required, with constant voltage of 4.2v or less and a resistor to limit the current.

-    to limit the current. and using a MCP73831, diode(LED), capacitors.
+    and using a MCP73831, diode(LED), capacitors.